rust-or/rust-lp-modeler/README.md

 * Use with CBC for now

 ## Todo
-* test with other solver
+* Config for GLPK, lp_solve and CPLEX

 ## Further work
 * it would be great to use some constraint for binary variable like